billbeaver/Identify/ReadMe.md

 [![Image of Identify Widget](https://raw.github.com/rscheitlin/identify/master/Preview.jpg "Example Identify Widget app")](http://gis.calhouncounty.org/FlexViewer3.4/index.html?config=config-identify.xml)

 ## Version Updates

+* 3.4.1 - Fixed an issue with adding a new identify layer using App Builder GUI.
+		- Fixed an bug with No results found message being displayed when results were found.

 * 3.4   - Added full Application Builder GUI support for configuring the widget.
 No more writing XML yourself.

 * 3.3.2 - Fixed issue where user was presented with login dialog even though token was provided in main config.xml